Thais brace for recession as crisis nears crunch time

 Central bank chief Prasarn Trairatvorakul last week said a big rate cut wouldn't help the economy plagued by both a lack of confidence and a policy vacuum.

 The Constitutional Court has not helped.
-It has ruled consistently against Yingluck's party, annulled an election it probably won and declared illegal a 2 trillion baht ($62 billion) infrastructure spending plan.
+It has ruled consistently against Yingluck's party, annulled an election it probably won and declared illegal a 2 trillion baht infrastructure spending plan.

 The Board of Investment says projects worth about 660 billion baht have been on ice, awaiting approval by a new committee the caretaker government has been unable to appoint.